SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 ./node_modules/.bin/webpack
 ```

-Webpack will by default look for your `webpack.config.js`.
+Webpack will by default look for a config with the name `webpack.config.js`.
+You could also pass in a different webpack config as an argument.

 Let's create an alias for doing the build inside our package.json: